 How to Control Brewing Temperature

 Keeping a stable fermentation temperature throughout the brewing is key to producing an excellent beer.
-That is why you must ensure full control of your brewing process by monitoring the temperatures.
-There are two ways to ensure an ideal temperature, cooling or warming.
-Here are some of the methods you can use to ensure stable fermentation temperatures:
+There are two ways to take control of the temperature, cooling or warming.
+Here are some of the methods you can use:

 Cooling the Fermenter

 Fermentation is exothermic, meaning it will generate heat and increase the temperature of your wort.
-Therefore, you must bring the temperature down to achieve an optimal range.
-So, how do you ensure an optimal range?
-Here are some of the methods to help you out:
+So, how do you get an optimal temperature for beer?

 Using an Ice Bath